yardenas/talks/24-MAR-2023/slides.md

 image: /spine-surgery.png
 ---

-# Spine Surgeries & RL
+# Spine Surgery & RL
 What's the motivation to use RL?

 Online planning and control from noisy observations problem.